abdirahman-yy/abdirahman-yy/README.md

 ### Hi there

-- 👋 My name is Abdirahman Yasin
+- 👋 My name is Abdirahman Mohamed
 - 🔭 I’m currently working on C++ and backend development
-- 👯 I’m looking to collaborate on swift iOS/macOS project 👩‍💻
+- 😄 I’m looking to collaborate on swift iOS/macOS project 👩‍💻
 - 📫 How to reach me: https://www.linkedin.com/in/abdirahmanmohamed/
 - ⚡ Fun fact: I enjoy playing and watching basketball 🏀